 Therefore, when viewing a “color” the human eye is actually viewing a specific wavelength emitted by the colored pigments of an object.
 It is possible for an object to emit different wavelengths [colors] on the same surface.
 However, each distinguishable color emits its own distinctive wavelength received by the RGB receptor cones in the retina and coded as a specific ‘color’ in the brain.

 This is an important concept in optics because the red of a fire engine is derived from the red pigments contained within the paint.
 All other wavelengths of light, other than red, contained within the visible spectrum do not appear to the human eye looking at the red pigmentation of the fire truck.
 Similarly, the leaves of a fern grant the plant its visible color.
-That color is derived from ONLY the specific wavelength of that particular green.
+That color is defined from ONLY the specific wavelength of that particular shade of green.